External Ids for AGRN Gene

 GeneCards Summary for AGRN Gene

 AGRN (Agrin) is a Protein Coding gene.
-Diseases associated with AGRN include Myasthenic Syndrome, Congenital, 8 and Congenital Myasthenic Syndrome.
-Among its related pathways are Chondroitin sulfate/dermatan sulfate metabolism and Metabolism.
+Diseases associated with AGRN include Myasthenic Syndrome, Congenital, 8 and Presynaptic Congenital Myasthenic Syndromes.
+Among its related pathways are Blood-Brain Barrier and Immune Cell Transmigration: Pathways Overview and Chondroitin sulfate/dermatan sulfate metabolism.
 Gene Ontology (GO) annotations related to this gene include calcium ion binding and laminin binding.
-An important paralog of this gene is HSPG2.
+An important paralog of this gene is LAMB2.

 UniProtKB/Swiss-Prot Summary for AGRN Gene